You Give Good Love: Chart performance

-On the US Cashbox charts, the song repeated its Billboard success peaking at number one on the Cashbox black contemporary singles chart for the week of June 1, 1985 and number three on the pop singles chart on August 3, 1985.
+On the US Cashbox charts, the song repeated its Billboard success peaking at number one on the Cashbox Black Contemporary Singles chart for the week of June 1, 1985 and number three on the Top 100 Singles chart on August 3, 1985.

-In Canada, the song debuted at number 95 on the RPM 100 Singles chart on the May 18 issue, and 14 weeks later peaked at number nine on the chart, the issue date of August 24, 1985, becoming Houston's first top ten hit in the country.
+In Canada, the song debuted at number 95 on the RPM 100 Singles chart on the May 18 issue, and 15 weeks later peaked at number seven on the chart, the issue date of August 31, 1985, becoming Houston's first top ten hit in the country.
 It placed at number 76 on the RPM year-end Top 100 Singles chart of 1985.

 Worldwide, "You Give Good Love" was not released as a single except in a few countries such as Australia, Japan, New Zealand and the United Kingdom.
 Unlike in North America, the song did not receive enough attention to establish itself as a hit song in these markets, because other songs from Houston's debut album ―"All at Once" and "Saving All My Love for You" ― got a better reaction from the public and the media, particularly in Europe.
 The early promotion for the album was also strategically focused on these songs.

-The single entered, but did not reach the Top 40 of, the singles charts of several of these countries: it peaked at number 58 in Australia, 44 in New Zealand, and 93 in the UK, becoming her first UK single entry on August 24, 1985.
+The single entered, but did not reach the Top 40 of, the singles charts of several of these countries: it peaked at number 58 in Australia, 44 in New Zealand, and 93 in the UK, becoming her first UK singles chart entry on August 24, 1985.

 Critical reception

 Billboard, in its review of the single, called Houston's vocal on the song as "a voice of exceptional clarity and control."
 Adam White, a performance reviewer of Billboard, in his writing of Houston's performance to promote her debut album at the Sweetwater's in New York, described the song as "the mellifluous, midtempo item."
 Fellow Billboard critic Brian Chin commented that "the ecstatic single which may possibly be the classiest make-out song since 'Fire and Desire'."
-While reviewing Houston's I Look to You album, Rashod D. Ollison from TheGrio.com stated that "You Give Good Love" is "effortlessly sexy."
+While reviewing Houston's I Look to You album, Rashod D. Ollison from TheGrio stated that "You Give Good Love" is "effortlessly sexy."